 How to order:

-- The e-book version is available on Amazon Kindle.
-The Amazon print version will come soon.
+- The e-book version is available on Amazon Kindle und the print version on German Amazon.(The Amazon.com print version will come soon).

-- The print version can also be ordered from Heart-Light (USA/Canada) and from the Golden Shore (Europe)
+- The print version can also be ordered via Heart-Light (USA/Canada) and The Golden Shore (Germany/Europe)

 - Adriano Passini - bio on openwaterpedia